Erin Flynn Klawitter, Ph.D.

 Sign up for an appointment via Google Appointment Slots

 Erin Flynn Klawitter is the Associate Director for Scholar Mentoring, Communications, and Alumni Relations.
-In her role, she coordinates the Notre Dame Scholars' curriculum, facilitates the faculty mentoring program, manages communications with external audiences, and is the liaison for program alumni and benefactors.
+In her role, she manages the selection and recruitment of Notre Dame Scholars, oversees mentoring initiatives, coordinates communications with external audiences, and is the liaison for program benefactors and alumni.
+She also advises students regarding their enrichment, academic, and career plans.

 Dr. Klawitter is an alumna of the University of Notre Dame.
 Her B.A. is from the Program of Liberal Studies, which recognized her senior essay with its Otto J. Bird award.
 She also holds an M.A. in Communication and a Certificate in University Teaching Skills from Saint Louis University, and a Ph.D. from the Media, Technology, and Society Program in the School of Communication at Northwestern University, where she focused on the relationships between various forms of social inequality and digital participation.
 Her thesis received the Herbert S. Dordick Dissertation Award from the Communication and Technology Division of the International Communication Association as well as the Graduate Dissertation Award from the School of Communication at Northwestern University.
 Her research has been published in The International Journal of Communication, The Journal of Broadcasting Media, and Emerald Media Studies.
 She has taught or assisted courses in creative entrepreneurship online, public speaking, digital media production, and social networks.